You’d be surprised at how few businesses think about sound.

 If this comes as a surprise, that’s because we are rarely taught to listen.
 Listening is hearing with attention.
 Schools test reading, writing, and a bit of speaking, but not listening.
 This has consequences on our health, our relationships, and our brands.

 Fortunately, there is room for improvement.
 Brands that consciously use sound engage their customers in a more holistic manner: after all, we experience the world through our whole bodies, including the five senses.
 An influential brand offers an experiential journey that goes far beyond the utility of product/service.
-Think sonic logos, music in commercials, and the sounds in your favorite cafe.
-Think Nokia ring tone and the noise your laptop makes when you turn it on.
+Think: sonic logos, music in commercials, and the sounds in your favorite cafe.
+Think of the default iPhone ring tone and the noise your computer makes when you turn it on.